How to Install a Ceiling Fan

 Inspect and Replace the Junction Box if Needed

 Look at the junction box in the ceiling.
-A fan-rated box will be stamped "FAN RATED" or "OK FOR FANS" and is designed to support 35-50 lbs of dynamic weight.
+A fan-rated box will be stamped "FAN RATED" or "OK FOR FANS" and is listed to support a fan up to 35 lbs — or up to 70 lbs if the box carries a specific higher weight rating.
 A standard light box (round plastic, not metal) is not adequate.
 If yours isn't fan-rated, install a fan-rated brace bar (expandable between joists through the existing ceiling hole, no attic access needed) with a fan-rated box.

 Using a non-fan-rated box is a serious safety hazard.
 Under the constant vibration of a ceiling fan, the box can fail and the fan will fall.
 Fan-rated braces and boxes cost $15-20 and are worth every cent.